Brihaspathee/customer-management/README.md

 * Connects to local MySQL when ran in local
 * Connects to in memory h2 database for test
 * Containerized with logs mapped to local drive
-* Connects to MySql Container when ran as a docker container
+* Connects to MySql Container when ran as a docker containers